B-Tarik/fcc-projects_Visualize-Data-with-Scatterplot-Graph/README.md

-# Visualize Data with a Bar Chart
+# Visualize Data with a Scatterplot Graph
 ### About the project

-it's a freecodecamp project in the "Data Visualization Projects" module, you have to Visualize Data with a Bar Chart.
+it's a freecodecamp project in the "Data Visualization Projects" module, you have to Visualize Data with a Scatterplot Graph.

 ### Tools used